 The UK complies with the goals of the 2009 Terezin Declaration and 2010 Guidelines and Best Practices.
 The government has laws and mechanisms in place, and NGOs and advocacy groups reported that the government made significant progress on resolution of Holocaust-era claims, including for foreign citizens.

 The Department of State’s Justice for Uncompensated Survivors Today (JUST) Act report to Congress, which covers Holocaust-era restitution and related issues, was released publicly on July 29, 2020.
 The report is available on the Department’s website: https://www.state.gov/reports/just-act-report-to-congress/.

 f.
 Arbitrary or Unlawful Interference with Privacy, Family, Home, or Correspondence

 The law prohibits such actions, and there were no reports that the government failed to respect these prohibitions.

 a.
 Freedom of Expression, Including for the Press

 The law provides for freedom of expression, including for the press, and the government routinely respected these rights.
 An independent press, an effective judiciary, and a functioning democratic political system combined to promote freedom of expression, including for the press.

-Press and Media Freedom, Including Online Media: The law’s restrictions on expressions of hatred apply to the print and broadcast media.
+Freedom of Press and Media, Including Online Media: The law’s restrictions on expressions of hatred apply to the print and broadcast media.
 In Bermuda the law prohibits publishing written words that are threatening, abusive, or insulting, but only on racial grounds; on other grounds, including sexual orientation, the law prohibits only discriminatory “notices, signs, symbols, emblems, or other representations.”

 Academic Freedom and Cultural Events